 Insurance companies are starting to realize the downfalls in this inspection process and are asking for more in-depth assessments when homeowners are applying for insurance.
 Unfortunately for most home owners in the Vancouver area, they are spending their life savings just to scrounge together a down payment let alone having extra money set aside to re-wire a home they just bought.

 This may all seem crazy, overwhelming and unnerving, but don’t worry, there is a simple solution.
 Rather then hiring the “jack of all trades, master of none” to inspect everything in and around the home, ask your realtor, friends, Siri or Alexa if they know a trusted electrician, plumber, roofer and carpenter in the area.
 If you are new to BC, then check out the Technical Safety BC website which has a list of contractors.
-Ask them to come do a quick 1-hour service call.
+Ask them to come do an assessment of the system in your home.
 The cost of paying four trades rather then one person might end up costing a couple hundred dollars more, but you are receiving the opinion of a certified professional trained in that specific field.
 The best part is the tradesman are all getting paid regardless if the home sells or not, nobody is persuading their opinion one way or another.
 It also gives the buyer an opportunity to meet a group of trades they can call upon to fix anything that is found during the inspection.
-Just remember, talk is cheap and usually free.
+Just remember, talk is cheap.
 Do not be afraid to call around and ask opinions, just remember what is in it for them.

-If you have already purchased your first property adn are looking to make it into a home, read our Ultimate Guide to Building a Smart Home as well as our complete list on Everything Home Automation!
+If you have already purchased your first property and are looking to turn it into a home, read our Ultimate Guide to Building a Smart Home as well as our complete list on Everything Home Automation!